Installation¶

 name: cloudflare-tunnel-token

-# Controller settings
+# Controller deployment

 resources: